K2SOHIGH/CluALN/README.md

 # CluALN

 CluALN use [mmseqs2](https://github.com/soedinglab/MMseqs2) to cluster sequences.
-If --per-clu-msa is set, then each cluster are aligned using [mafft](https://mafft.cbrc.jp/alignment/software/) and for each a distance matrix is produced.
+If --per-clu-msa is set, then each cluster is aligned using [mafft](https://mafft.cbrc.jp/alignment/software/) and several distance matrices are produced.
-If --merge is set, then MSA from each cluster are merged using [mafft-merge](https://mafft.cbrc.jp/alignment/software/merge.html).
-Representative sequences alignment are extracted from this global MSA and distance matrices are built for both of them.
+If --merge is set, then cluster's MSAs are merged using [mafft-merge](https://mafft.cbrc.jp/alignment/software/merge.html).
+Representative sequences alignment is extracted from this global MSA.

 ## DEPENDENCIES :
     - snakemake